Capital Infrastructure – Comprehensive Primary Care

 Colorado organizations providing primary care services may apply for funds to support the following projects:

 - Hardware, software, installation and technical assistance costs associated with health information technology systems

 - Operating expenses associated with physical or information technology expansions/improvements

 - Loans only – Working capital for expenses associated with new or expanded services

 *For-profit clinics will also be eligible to apply for the primary care funding, provided they meet the above criteria and can also demonstrate an active caseload of at least 40 percent of Medicaid clients with a low profit margin.

-- Demonstrate an increased number of people will receive high-quality primary care services – with a preference for integrated physical, behavioral and/or oral health – through redesigned spaces that enhance team-based care or improved health information technology systems.
+Preference will be given to organizations with projects that: Demonstrate an increased number of people will receive high-quality primary care services – with a preference for integrated physical, behavioral and/or oral health – through redesigned spaces that enhance team-based care or improved health information technology systems.